-One of their limitations is the length of the power cord, and most of these vacuums can clean entire car, but some can have issues in reaching car trunks – please, read the labels and manuals of the vacuums if you have larger SUV, caravan or sedan cars.
+One of these vacuums’ limitations is the length of the power cord, and most of these vacuums can clean an entire car, but some can have issues in reaching car trunks – please, read the labels and manuals of the vacuums if you have larger SUVs, or caravan and sedan cars.

-Note: under heaviest load, these vacuums can draw max 10 Amps, and if they operate for 30 minutes, they will discharge about 5Ah from the car battery.
+Under the heaviest load, these vacuums can draw max 10 Amps, and if they operate for 30 minutes, they will discharge about 5Ah from the car battery.
 These days, most car batteries are above 60Ah, so this 5Ah represents less than 10% of battery capacity.
 Even Yugo 45 has a battery that can withstand such discharging.
 I think…

 I never vacuumed my car for longer than 10 minutes…

-Note that they are somewhat hard to be used in emergencies – crucial for people with kids and pets.
+Note that they are somewhat hard to be used in emergencies – which is crucial for people with kids and pets.

-Air filtration is essential for car vacuums since various allergens can easily get inside of the car – just open the window while driving around.
-Car vacuum cleaner with good air filtration will remove such particles from the car and trap them inside the dirt bin, dirtbag (reusable or not) or filter (washable or not)!
+Air filtration is essential for car vacuums since various allergens can easily get inside the car – just open the window while driving around.
+A car vacuum cleaner with good air filtration will remove such particles from the car and trap them inside the dirt bin, dirtbag (reusable or not), or filter (washable or not)!

-People having health issues related to allergens, mites and similar should thoroughly clean their cars on a regular basis, AND should regularly clean/replace their car cabin filter(s) – driving around during spring with windows down can be quite relaxing for most of the people, but also a nightmare to others…
+People having health issues caused by allergens, mites, and similar should thoroughly clean their cars on a regular basis, AND should regularly clean/replace their car cabin filter(s) too – driving around during spring with the windows down can be quite relaxing for most people, but also a nightmare to others…

 We have also included a short review for each unit so that you can get an idea of how well they perform and what are their limitations.
 Hopefully, this will help you choose which specific model suits you best.
 Check them out in the next section of this review.

-Here is a list of top 5 car vacuum cleaners according to our opinions.
-You may agree with us or not, however, these five vacuums will clean your car thoroughly.
+Here is a list of the top 5 best car vacuum cleaner models according to our opinion.
+You may agree with us or not.
+However, these five vacuums will clean your car thoroughly.
 They do have their strengths and weaknesses and before purchasing any of them (or any other vacuum cleaner or home appliance), be sure to check if that device really suits your needs.

 And, here is the list: